agorafoundation/agora/README.md

 Empower yourself with control over your data and join a community committed to innovation and privacy.
 Be a part of Agora – where your ideas and data drive the future.

 ## Code Installation / Development
-Agora is open source, and easy to install if you want to manage a local installation or setup a development environment to contribute to its growth.
+Agora is open source, and easy to install if you want to manage a local installation or set up a development environment to contribute to its growth.
 Before working with Agora source please read the [Contributor code of conduct](https://github.com/agorafoundation/agora?tab=coc-ov-file#readme) and the [security policy](https://github.com/agorafoundation/agora?tab=security-ov-file#readme).
 Also be aware that the Agora source is protected by the [BSD 3-clause License](https://github.com/agorafoundation/agora?tab=BSD-3-Clause-1-ov-file#readme).

 ### Dependencies: